jasondegraw/OpenStudio-CONTAM-Utilities/README.md

 Coming soon

+## epw2wth

+Convert an EPW file into the CONTAM WTH format.
+This is a stand-alone program that uses the same code that osm2prj uses to do the EPW conversion.

 ## Building the Programs

 The programs are built using CMake (2.8 or newer should probably work).
 After the first "configure", you'll probably